VMSAnupKasat/test-project-repo/docs/index.md

 ## About the Initiative

-To find more on the initiative itself, directions of change and short term objective, broader goals, please see [Initiative section](initiative/index.md).
+To find more on the initiative itself, demo directions of change and short term objective, broader goals, please see [Initiative section](initiative/index.md).
 This section also includes information on how to contribute, provide feedback, join the team that is working in and promoting [innersource](https://innersourcecommons.org/learn/learning-path/) way of collaborating.

 ## Approach